Study: Acupuncture may ease breast cancer treatment side effects

 - Neuropathy (2 studies)

-Researchers identified 26 studies that met the criteria, which together included 2,055 people.
+Researchers looked at 26 studies which included 2,055 people.
 The participants had completed chemotherapy and were taking hormonal/endocrine therapy at the time of the study.

 Studies differed based on where the acupuncture needles were placed.
 Seventeen studies used manual acupuncture (acupuncture needles are placed and moved by hand to stimulate a region of the body), while nine studies used electroacupuncture (standard acupuncture in which electricity is relayed by the acupuncture needle to stimulate the body).